 “Parents can register for whatever coverage they need for an additional daily fee that’s then added to their monthly tuition,” she says.

-5. Look into community activities
+5. Look into camps and community activities

 6. Enlist the help of friends and family